A mighty eighty seven point five eight: Thank you, Neeraj Chopra

 He had to wait.

 Back in February 2021, Neeraj Chopra posted a video from his Twitter handle.
 It was a time of uncertainty, not just for athletes, but for all of us in general.
 Hardly anyone knew for sure if the Games would even go ahead after getting postponed from 2020 to 2021.
 The video of his training routine, innocuously tweeted out from The Field’s handle, soon spread far and wide.
 Wishes started coming in for him for the Olympics, soon to start in July.
-It was as if suddenly an Olympics switch had been switched on in our minds... we want this kid to succeed.
+It was as if suddenly an Olympics switch had been turned on in our minds... we want this kid to succeed.

 The wait is now over.

 He was confident.
-Even as a nation was oscillating between hoping for a medal – any medal – and worrying about jinxing their athlete, he came on to the stage on August 4... new look, his locks removed, but same old swagger at the big stage.
+Even as a nation was oscillating between hoping for a medal – any medal – and worrying about jinxing their athlete.
+He came on to the stage on August 4... new look, his locks removed, but same old swagger at the big stage.
 We have seen Chopra deliver at big events before.
 It is what set him apart.
 On his Olympics debut, all he needed was one throw to qualify.
 He registered 86.65m and made his way back even as the rest of the field slogged it out in the Tokyo morning heat.

 One and done.
 Eventually, top of the qualification table.